toshiouchi/MyOriginalWav2Vec2.0/README.md

 A learning of pre-training

 Data are 50 hours wav voice from JSUT 1.1 and Common Voice Japanese 11.
-A learning of 63 epochs were carried out.
+A learning of 63 epochs about 20 hours with a RTX-A6000 were carried out.
 A graph of loss change is

 ![fig1](https://github.com/toshiouchi/MyOriginalWav2Vec2.0/assets/121741811/87ff5860-d6d4-4676-b361-b46117f6f84c)

 A learning of fine-tuning

-Data are 7 horus wav voice from JSUT1.1 A learning of 167 epochs were carried out.
+Data are 7 horus wav voice from JSUT1.1 A learning of 167 epochs about 8 hours with a RTX-A6000 were carried out.
 A graph of train loss change is

 ![Fig7](https://github.com/toshiouchi/MyOriginalWav2Vec2.0/assets/121741811/a35baad5-b154-4b5e-aa4a-0f98a377691a)